 I was recently reading that the World Health Organisation has decided that aspartame was possibly carcinogenic, which was surprising–the timing, not the news, as I heard about that years ago.
 To make it relatable for the consumer, the news outlet explained that this softener was used in drinks like Diet Coke and Diet Pepsi.
 I remembered watching a mini-doc about the history of those brands and, instead of finding it again, I stumbled onto this history of soda.

-What Was The First Soda?
+Who Invented The First Soda?

 When I say soda, it’s the word I use.
 Apparently, we are talking about “soft drinks” here.
 According to the Encyclopedia Britannica, a soft drink is: